-Tips for the Best Ham
+Tips for Making the Best Ham

-Buy the best meat you can find.
+Buy the best meat you can afford.

 We like to order from a local butcher shop rather than grabbing a mass-produced grocery store ham.
 The flavor and texture tend to be more robust and meatier.
+Here’s how to get the best deal at the butcher.

 We look for semi-boneless.
 The bone prevents the ham from drying out and adds flavor.
 Don’t toss your leftover bone!
 Add it to pea soups, throw it into broth or add to a pot of beans.
+This secret ingredient makes a huge difference in soups, too.

 Don’t overcook it.